yweweler/single-speaker-tts/README.md

 python tacotron/inference.py
 ```

-Your synthezised files (and debug outputs) are dropped into the configured folder.
+Your synthesized files (and debug outputs) are dropped into the configured folder.

 ### Spectrogram Power